 You’ll feel confident, social and generally more joyful in this phase, so make the most of it.
 All this happy energy results from higher estrogen levels which peak around ovulation.

-Maintaining a healthy dose of zinc, which you can find in Guud Glow, can be a good idea in this phase as it can help prevent breakouts that sometimes occur after ovulation.
+Maintaining a healthy dose of zinc can be a good idea in this phase as it can help prevent breakouts that sometimes occur after ovulation.

 Premenstrual phase (Autumn)

 During this phase, your cortisol levels spike, and your body needs more time to recover, especially if you do a lot of high-intensity exercise like HIIT training or running.
-Make sure to support your stress hormone with a high-quality magnesium supplement like Guud Vibes.
+Make sure to support your stress hormone with a high-quality magnesium supplement.
 Magnesium helps support healthy cortisol levels.

 The sudden decrease in estrogen and progesterone the days before your period triggers an inflammatory response.
 It is this inflammatory response that is thought to be part of the cause of PMS symptoms.
 Focus on healthy fats (omega-3).
 Studies have shown that omega-3 can reduce inflammation.

 After spring and summer, you’ll definitely benefit from some solo time in this phase.
 Nourish yourself with healthy food, do yoga and if you’re feeling more negative emotions, it’s a good time to practice some self-care.
-You can also try to add Guud Inside which contains sustainable omega-3 made from algae (no fish oil) to support mood and mind.
+You can also try to add a supplement which contains sustainable omega-3 made from algae (no fish oil) to support mood and mind.